Casillasv7495/Management-of-Information-Systems-Material/README.md

 # Management-of-Information-Systems-Material
-Management of Information Systems Material
+Management of Information Systems Material (NOTE: WORK IN PROGRESS...
+MANY MISSPELLINGS AND GRAMMAR MISTAKES IN ALL SECTIONS)

 Welcome to this repository designed to support teaching and research in Information Systems.
 The materials here offer a comprehensive, generalized framework for understanding how businesses address challenges through information systems strategy, technology adoption, and organizational collaboration.